itsShnik/Algorithms-and-Data-Structures/README.md

-# Basic-Algorithms
+# Algorithms and Data Structures
-Basic algorithms and some data structures
+Commonly used algorithms and data structures implemented in c and c++ with easy to understand commented codes